Key Takeaways

 Blue Light Does Affect Melatonin—But How Much?

-Yes, your retina contains cells called intrinsically photosensitive retinal ganglion cells (ipRGCs) that are particularly sensitive to blue wavelengths (around 480nm).
-These cells signal to your brain's master clock about light exposure[1].
+Your retina does contain cells (called ipRGCs) that are particularly sensitive to blue wavelengths around 480nm.
+They signal to your brain's master clock about light exposure[1].
+That's solid biology.
+No argument there.

-The key studies that sparked the blue light panic used bright laboratory light— much brighter than a typical screen.
-When researchers looked specifically at screens at realistic distances and brightness levels, the effects were much smaller.
+But here's what the glasses companies leave out: the key studies that launched the blue light panic used bright laboratory light—way brighter than any phone or laptop screen.
+When researchers tested actual screens at normal distances and brightness?
+The effects shrank dramatically.

 "The amount of light coming from screens is fairly small compared to what we get from the environment."